Sligo Gaol: Notable events

 The final public hanging at Sligo Gaol occurred on 19 August 1861 when 26-year-old Ballymote native Mathew Phibbs, also known as the "Ballymote Slasher", was hanged for murdering William and Fanny Callaghan and a servant girl Anne Mooney in January of the same year.
-The last person to be hanged within the prison was a Mr. Doherty of Carrick-on-Shannon, County Leitrim in 1903 who was convicted of murdering his son.
+The last person overall to be hanged within the prison was a Mr. Doherty of Carrick-on-Shannon, County Leitrim in 1903, who was convicted of murdering his son.

 On 26 June 1920, a party of approximately 100 volunteers from the Irish Republican Army (IRA) undertook a raid on Sligo Gaol with the aim of liberating Frank Carty, the OC of the South Sligo Brigade of the IRA and the newly elected Sinn Féin council of Sligo Town Council.

 The IRA members forced open the main gate of the prison and the inner doors.
 They then forced the nightwatchman to turn over the keys to the cells and they released Carty who was taken away in a waiting motor car.

 Throughout the period of the Second World War a number of German spies were held in Sligo Gaol.
 In September 1946, ten German spies were released from the prison; however, eight of the spies chose to remain in Ireland.

 In 1947 Jack Doyle was imprisoned in Sligo Gaol for issuing a cheque which later bounced.
 He served four months of hard labour.